MartaKode/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+When a web page is loaded, the browser creates a Document Object Model(aka DOM) of the page; In other words DOM is an interface to web pages

 2. What is an event?

+Events are "things" that happen to HTML elements

 3. What is an event listener?

+It's an event handler

 4. Why would we convert a NodeList into an Array?

+So we can take full advantage of the array methods

 5. What is a component?

+Independent and reusable bits of code --> we use it to keep our code dry and not repeat ourselves

 ### Git Set up